SifionSolution/vraptor-encryptor/README.markdown

 ## Basic usage

-The default configuration will encrypt your data twice with Sha512 encryption and use the [default shuffle salter](https://github.com/SifionSolution/vraptor-encryptor/blob/work/src/com/sifionsolution/vraptor/encryptor/salter/implementation/ShuffleSalter.java).
+The default configuration will encrypt your data with Sha512 encryption and use the *default encryption salter*.
+The default salter gets null safe version of your String [(check the source for details)](https://github.com/SifionSolution/vraptor-encryptor/blob/work/src/com/sifionsolution/vraptor/encryptor/salter/implementation/DefaultSalter.java#L11).
 All you you need its the ```@Encrypt``` annotation on your actions **parameter**:

 ```java
 @Post("/register")